Notes on Racial Profiling

 In the spring and summer of 2020, police treatment of members of minority communities—especially African Americans—once again received a national spotlight.
 The May 2020 killing of George Floyd by police in Minneapolis and the March 2020 killing of Breonna Taylor by police in Louisville aroused particular indignation, inspiring protests across the country.
 Police response to protests in some cities, including violence captured on video, inspired further calls for reform, along with more radical proposals.

-This page's content is adapted from the following source(s): by and , in , used under .
-This page is licensed under .
+This page's content is adapted from the following source(s): 2.5: Chapter 6 - Probable Cause and Reasonable Suspicion by Anne M Alexander and Ben Trachtenberg, in Criminal Procedure: A Free Law School Casebook 2e, used under CC BY-NC-SA 4.0.
+This page is licensed under CC BY-NC-SA 4.0.